ishraq10199/node-social-backend/README.md

 <em>
 This project is the backend part of `node-social`.
 I used it for brushing up on the basics of MERN.
-Also used Websockets (see first commit) and GraphQL.
+Also used Websockets (see second commit) and GraphQL.
 <hr/>

 |--- Backend can be found here: https://github.com/ishraq10199/node-social-backend/ <br/>